 - Ensure gas cylinder/supply is connected and turned on.
-In the event of a gas smell turn off at gas cylinder/mains and contact supplier. - To light: Open door, push in the control knob and turn to full rate - see Fig 1 (page 112).
+In the event of a gas smell turn off at gas cylinder/mains and contact supplier. - To light: Open door, oull out heat shield (Fig. 2) push in the control knob and turn to full rate - see Fig 1 (page 117).
 Hold a lighted match or taper to the burner and push the control knob in and hold.
 The burner should ignite and the control knob should be held in for 10 -15 seconds before release.